LangArthur/k-logger/README.md

 A little key-logger written in rust for linux.
 It listens directly to a keyboard input (in /dev/input).

+Most of the common keys are supported.

+Qwerty and Azerty keyboards are implemented but more keyboard layout can be added to the list.

-This project is still work in progress.
+:warning: This project is still work in progress.

 ## Build and run